zduymz/hs-vault/README.md

 + backup most of the Vault engines using sys/raw endpoints (except Transit and SecretV2)
 + backup file was encoded by base64

+## Limits
++ SecretV2 "deleted" value will be treated as "destroyed"
 ## Build
 ```
 make build